matuzo/front-end-bookmarks/README.md

 Then run `node getUrlData.js` on the command line to fetch the title, description, meta data, and image.

-Now copy a `.md` file in one of the subfolders in [/src/languages](/src/languages), rename it and edit the following fields:
+Now copy one of the `.md` files in one of the subfolders in [/src/languages](/src/languages), rename it and edit the following fields:

 * `title` (name of the property, element, etc.)
 * `short_desc` (Short defintion)
 * `definition` (Official defintion)
 * `links` (name of the JSON file)

-...and change the code sample.
+...and change the code sample at the bottom.

 ```
 ---